shemzz/wespeak/README.md

 # Adonis API application

 This is the API for a web application "WeSpeak" I am working on.
-It is basically a language learning app that helps one learn the basics of the Tyab(Kataf) language as well as many other endangered languages.
+It is a language learning app that helps one learn the basics of the Tyab(Kataf) language and many other endangered languages.
 I plan to support many languages from Kaduna, Nigeria, and far beyond.

-Please you can support and contribute to this project. contact me here +2348035542225 or  davidshemang@gmail.com
+Please you can support and contribute to this project. contact me here at +2348035542225 or  davidshemang@gmail.com

 ## Setup